 Changing Font Size and Position

-So under usual circumstances, once you’ve captured a snap on your iOS or Android mobile device, you have the option of adding a text caption to it.
+Normally, once you’ve captured a snap on your iOS or Android mobile device, you have the option of adding a text caption to it.
 To do that:

 Change Text Color